THE HAIR TRANSPLANT PROCEDURE

 The depth of the incisions with FUE is usually shallower as compared to strip harvesting.
 The punch depth is to the level of the fat or at the fat-dermis junction.
 With strip harvesting the depth of incision is into the fat.
 Some physicians cut to the deeper fat or just above the fascia.

-When using FUE it is important to recognize that as more and more grafts are harvested the area may appear moth eaten.
+When using FUE it is important to recognize that as more and more grafts are harvested the area may appear moth eaten if the hair is cut too short in length.
 If grafts are taken too close together there may be an appearance of a scar.
 In some patients as large numbers of grafts are removed there can be a clear demarcation between the areas that have been harvested and areas left alone.
 This is opposed to the strip technique where hair of similar density is brought back together at the suture line.
 Opponents of strip harvesting would note that if hair does not grow well in a strip scar and the scar widens, then the scar might be apparent if the hair above it is short or otherwise thin.

 When manual placement of grafts is utilized there is no difference in regard to the technique of placement of strip harvested or FUE harvested grafts.
 There may be some concern about the fragility of the FUE grafts and the fact that they may be more susceptible to drying and over manipulation.